Thyraz/Sonos-Kids-Controller/README.md

 This might take a while and I recommend to hold the touchscreen and the cover in front of each other toward a light source from time to time, to see where you need to remove more of the wood.

 When the touchscreen fits into the cutout, use sand paper to smooth the surface.
 I started with grain size 80 and ended with 300.
-If you want an uniform look, use the finer grained sandpaper also on the front surface of the wood and apply some wood oil everywhere for a consitant looking finish.
+If you want an uniform look, use the finer grained sandpaper also on the front surface of the wood and apply some wood oil everywhere for a consistant looking finish.

 ### Assembly:
 Cut off the connector of the power supply, and drill a hole for the cable in the back of the case.